Interstitial (Nonidiopathic) Pulmonary Fibrosis

 History

-The clinical history offered by patients with a DPLD is variable and related to the underlying disease process.
-Many patients with DPLD, particularly IPF/UIP, may experience acute exacerbations of the disease with subsequent persistent decrement in lung function, which has become increasingly recognized.
+The clinical history offered by patients with DPLD is variable and related to the underlying disease process.
+Many patients with DPLD may experience acute exacerbations of the disease with subsequent decline in lung function.

-In general, all manifest primarily with respiratory symptoms that may be erroneously attributed to aging, obesity, deconditioning, or recent respiratory tract infection.
+In general, all patients manifest primarily with worsening respiratory symptoms.
+Initially, these symptoms that may mistakenly be attributed to aging, obesity, deconditioning, or recent respiratory tract infection.
 Dyspnea is the most frequent symptom, but chronic cough, wheezing, hemoptysis, and chest pain can occur.
-Digital clubbing is common with some diagnoses (eg, IPF and asbestosis) and may first be noted by the patient.
-When it develops in a patient with known interstitial lung disease, it is usually indicative of advanced fibrosis.
-However, it may also herald an underlying bronchogenic carcinoma.
+Digital clubbing, an indicator of longstanding chronic hypoxemia, may first be noted by the patient.
+When it develops in a patient with known interstitial lung disease, it can be indicative of advanced fibrosis or chronically untreated hypoxemia.

-Incidental diagnosis may be made from a chest radiograph or abnormal screening spirometry findings obtained for unrelated reasons.
+Incidental diagnosis may be made from a chest radiograph or abnormal screening spirometry .
 Diagnosis may occur as a result of screening for high-risk occupational exposure, such as asbestos.
 Medical attention may be sought for other manifestations of systemic illness that also affect the lungs.

-Broadly, the manifestations of fibrotic lung disease can be grouped as follows:
+Broadly, the courses of fibrotic lung disease can be grouped as follows:

-Subacute presentations with a variable course are typified by COP.
-COP often develops weeks or months after the onset of a flulike illness.
+Subacute presentations with a variable course are typified by OP or other DPLDs with variable progression, such as CTD-ILDs.
+COP often develops weeks or months after the onset of a flu-like illness.
 Patients can present to medical attention with dyspnea or exercise intolerance.
 The course is variable and may either spontaneously remit or progress.
 The disorder is thought to be very responsive to steroid therapy, although it may recur when steroids are withdrawn or tapered.
-In some cases, COP may progress to end-stage fibrotic lung disease.
+In some cases, OP may progress to end-stage fibrotic lung disease.
+CTD-ILDs, themselves a broad category of DPLDs, will present with variable courses depending on the activity and control of the associated underlying disease.

 Disorders with an acute onset are typified by AIP, which is an idiopathic form of severe lung injury.
 The histopathology is that of adult respiratory distress syndrome with diffuse alveolar damage.
 Patients present either with no antecedent history of lung disease or as part of an accelerated phase of underlying interstitial disease.
+Acute eosinophilic pneumonia (AEP) also presents abruptly.
+Rapidly-progressive ILD can also be seen in association with certain CTD-ILDs, such as with anti-melanoma differentiation-associated gene 5 (MDA5) positivity[12] .
 Most patients progress rapidly to respiratory failure.
 Some patients may improve with steroids or other immunosuppressive therapy.

 Physical Examination

 Patients frequently are dyspneic, which may be more pronounced with activity and generally is associated with an accompanying tachypnea.
 Central cyanosis may be present if significant hypoxemia and arterial oxygen desaturation are present.
 Fine end-inspiratory pulmonary rales (Velcro rales) are a common finding and may be difficult to distinguish from those auscultated in patients with congestive heart failure.
-Pulmonary sarcoidosis and other granulomatous disorders are often an exception.
-Wheezes may be heard and reflect airway involvement, as in sarcoidosis.
-A pulmonary squawk has been described with HSP.
-A right-sided gallop (S3), an accentuated second heart sound (P2) with fixed or paradoxic splitting, and a right ventricular lift may be present.
-These indicate the presence of cor pulmonale.
+(Pulmonary sarcoidosis and other granulomatous disorders, depending on their degree of fibrotic sequelae, are often an exception and may not manifest these rales.)
+Wheezes may be heard and reflect small airway involvement, as in sarcoidosis, HP, or small-airways disease seen in CTD-ILDs.
+A pulmonary squawk has been described with HP.
+If cor pulmonale or pulmonary hypertension is also present, a right-sided gallop (S3), an accentuated second heart sound (P2) with fixed or paradoxic splitting, and a right ventricular lift may be present.
 Digital clubbing may accompany many of these disorders, as previously discussed.

 Disease-specific findings include the following: